Dicky Beach, Queensland: Education

 Currimundi Special School is a special government primary and secondary (Prep-12) school for boys and girls at Buderim Street (26.7779°S 153.1359°E).
 In 2018, the school had an enrolment of 215 students with 62 teachers (54 full-time equivalent) and 71 non-teaching staff (43 full-time equivalent).

-There are no regular schools in Dicky Beach.
+There are no mainstream schools in Dicky Beach.
 The nearest government primary school is Currimundi State School in neighbouring Currimundi to the north.
 The nearest government secondary school is Caloundra State High School in neighbouring Caloundra to the south-west.

 Amenities

 Dicky Beach is a patrolled beach, and is home to the Dicky Beach Surf Life Saving Club.
 It has been awarded numerous awards, including the 'DHL Queensland Surf Life Saving Club of the Year' in 2009.
 There is also a caravan park in the area.